 Don’t Drink Too Much

-The cost of a single beer bottle is expensive and it is recommended that you don’t drink a lot in Malaysia with it being a Muslim-dominated state.
+The cost of a single beer bottle is expensive and it is recommended that you don’t drink a lot in Malaysia as it is a Muslim-dominated state.

 Don’t Do Drugs

 Just don’t do drugs.
-If you are caught with drugs in Malaysia the punished can be death by hanging.
+If you are caught with drugs in Malaysia the punishment can be death by hanging.

 Simply put if you are in possession of 1,000 gm or more opium (raw or prepared) or 200 gm or more cannabis or 40 gm or more cocaine will receive the mandatory sentence of death by hanging.